-

 In the midst of silence and trees I have found myself connecting to the magnificence of Spirit.
 In the throes of confusion, I can handle being the cloud that gives protection and shade.
 In this life I consider the babies and the bees to be my friends.
 With me being the tulip that opens up…

-• 5 Essential Questions for Selecting Your Mentor or Coach
+5 Essential Questions for Selecting Your Mentor, Coach, or Nutritionist

 Not every “coach” is your coach.
 Not every “mentor” can hold your mission.
 In a world where anyone can call themselves a guide, it’s sacred work to choose wisely—and protect your nervous system, your creativity, and your calling.
 As a trauma-informed coach, business owner, and someone who’s been both the student and the teacher, I’ve…